+The following loop (pseudocode) estimates $P_i(\{\text{findings}\}|t)$ for each parish-window pair.
+Sampled years are rounded to the nearest 50-year window $\tau$, so $\tau$ in the pseudocode below refers to a 50-year window rather than a single year.

-This code is then repeated for every parish and every point in time $t$.
-This gives a panel of size $N\times T$ containing the estimated probability that a coin finding was generated at a particular point in time.
+This code is then repeated for every parish and every 50-year window $\tau$.
+This gives a panel of size $N\times T$ containing the estimated probability that at least one finding was generated in a parish during a given 50-year window.
 This in turn can be used in econometric applications.